 While Alaska isn’t hot, it’s still easy to get dehydrated — especially if you decide to do a strenuous excursion like hiking.
 It’s a good idea to keep a water bottle with you on your trip.
 The cruise ships don’t have bottles for you to take ashore and bottled water isn’t always available if you get off the beaten path.
 Pack an inexpensive bottle, and you’ll be ready to go.

 There’s a lot to see on an Alaskan cruise when it comes to wildlife.
 From eagles to bears to whales, the area is known for a wide range of animals.
 From the ship you can get some great vantage points, but you’ll definitely want some binoculars to get a better view.
 They don’t have to be expensive, but just having a solid pair will make wildlife viewing so much better.
-This pair is just $30 on Amazon.
+This pair is around $30 on Amazon.

 Maybe this is obvious, but these days, we’re not so sure.
 So many people skip having a traditional camera and instead just use their phone.
 Make no doubt, phone cameras have gotten pretty good these days.
 However, we’d prefer to bring along a traditional camera like this one.
 After all, if you are going to one of the most picturesque places on Earth, it makes sense to bring a camera — not a phone.